 We encourage you to use this Action Guide and provide feedback.
 We also encourage you to make a copy to remix and reuse for your LER purposes.

-State stakeholders, including policy makers, state agencies, employers, community-based organizations, and education providers, are searching for ways to help learners and workers find the most efficient and equitable pathways to secure the right skills and credentials that lead to good jobs and careers.
-Credential and skill transparency helps state stakeholders address a major source of labor market friction: unequal access to information about quality education and career opportunities for learners and workers, as well as information gaps in employer processes that often produce poor matches between available positions and candidates.
-With improved access to information, individuals have increased agency to find, understand, and compare opportunities to advance along their learning and career pathways, and employers can make more precise selections based on skills and competencies rather than degrees alone.
-Verifiable Learning and Employment Records (LERs) are emerging as a powerful tool for accessing, linking, and verifying credential and skill information as part of broader state, regional, national, and global investments in information systems, data transparency, digital literacy, and learner/worker sovereignty.
-LERs issued to individuals representing all types of credentials, skills, and experience can improve labor markets and access to opportunities for all stakeholders.
+Diverse stakeholders, including policy makers, state and federal agencies, employers, community-based organizations, and education providers, are searching for ways to help learners and workers find the most efficient and equitable pathways to secure the right skills and credentials that lead to good jobs and careers.
+Credential and skill transparency helps stakeholders address a major source of labor market friction: unequal access to information about quality education and career opportunities for learners and workers, as well as information gaps in employer processes that often produce poor matches between available positions and candidates.
+With improved access to credential, skill, and job information, individuals have increased agency to find, understand, and compare opportunities to advance along their learning and career pathways, and employers can make more precise selections based on skills and competencies rather than degrees alone.
+Learning and Employment Records (LERs) are emerging as a powerful tool for accessing, linking, and verifying credential and skill information.
+Investments in LER technologies are aligned with broader state, regional, national, and global investments in information systems, data transparency, digital literacy, and learner/worker sovereignty.
+LERs enable individuals to represent all types of credentials, skills, and experience, which can improve labor markets and access to opportunities for all stakeholders.

 State leaders are in a unique position to require that LERs include transparent, interoperable information about credentials, skills, and experience and make these digital records foundational in their education and workforce strategies.
 Not only do states have responsibility for education and workforce training, but they have also invested in data systems for decision making in education and labor market improvements.
 State leaders can build a culture that encourages state government, employers, and education and training providers to work in a coordinated and aligned fashion to improve data transparency in learning and career systems, including LERs issued to individuals.